ruffeecola in brunei

 My flight back to KK was delayed for almost an hour, but all is well.

-- A backpacker in Philippines and suitcase traveler in Asia.
+- Welcome to my travel tales!
+I'm a backpacker in Philippines and suitcase traveler in Asia.
 Love checking low fares and hotel hunting and mostly stay in the middle of the road.
 Addict in planning and sorting itineraries.
 Collection includes: paper bills, maps, photos, postcards, stamps and Starbucks mug.
-Travelling with my Nikon D40 and Nikon J1.
+Travelling with Nikon D40 and Nikon J1.
 You can send in your questions about the places I've been to on my email address.
 Thanks!